 This is a vast ecosystem to navigate and to prevent the inappropriate use of antibiotics, the ASP team as well as clinicians would need to have these insights in real time at the point of prescription.

-By using AI to identify patient-cum-treatment profiles that require further review, the ASP team would be able to better prioritise complex cases, perform a more thorough analysis of each case prior to making recommendations on antibiotic choice and duration.
+By using AI to identify patient-cum-treatment profiles that require further review, the ASP team would be able to better prioritize complex cases, perform a more thorough analysis of each case prior to making recommendations on antibiotic choice and duration.
 Based on these recommendations, clinicians could then treat patients appropriately from the outset, and reduce the overprescribing of broad-spectrum antibiotics.

 Automation would also enable the hospital to expand its audit coverage to a larger number of antibiotics prescribed in the hospital, thus increasing the service’s productivity, and also provide more thorough insight into the institution’s antibiotic consumption.